leahnote01/blog/_posts/2024-04-30-TheStartofTIL24.md

 # The Start of Recording TIL Summer '24 - During Summer in Rochester as a Data Scientist Candidate

+<br><br>

 *This is my record of Summer '24 at Rochester.
-I will be at the library for **40** weekdays to study or prepare great projects for my career as a Data Scientist.*
+I will be at the library for **40** weekdays that I plan to use this time to study and work on meaningful projects to advance my career as a Data Scientist.*

 <br>